golesayali/RabobankAssignment-master/README.md

 2. Implement security in the requests (using SSL/TLS).
 3. Containerize the application(eg. using docker).
 4. Deploy applications in Kubernetes for high scalability and high availability.
+5. When the application is up, running integration tests results in error.
+This needs to be fixed by doing proper profiling for application.

 ## Author